valeriosouza/jetpack-whatsapp/readme.txt

 [Jetpack](http://jetpack.me) is awesome!
 It's used globally.
 But they can't cover WhatsApp.
 This supplies additional Jetpack sharing WhatsApp Button for your website.

+= Heads up: =

+Read the [FAQ](https://wordpress.org/plugins/whatsapp-jetpack-button/faq/) before use.

+Want to help?
+Use the [support](https://wordpress.org/support/plugin/whatsapp-jetpack-button)

 = Want to help? =

 If you can translate, help in https://www.transifex.com/projects/p/jetpack-whatsapp/ in Transifex.